Introducing Amazon Route 53 Application Recovery Controller

 A cluster is a set of five redundant Regional endpoints against which you can execute API calls to update or get the state of routing controls.
 You can host multiple control panels and routing controls on one cluster.

 A routing control is a simple on/off switch, hosted on a cluster, that you use to control routing of client traffic in and out of cells.
-When you create a routing control, you add a health check in Route 53 so that you can reroute traffic when you update the routing control in Application Recovery Controller.
-The health checks must be associated with DNS failover records that front each application replica if you want to use them to route traffic with routing controls.
+When you create routing controls, you also add Route 53 ARC health checks.
+Then you associate the health checks with DNS failover records in Route 53 that front each of your application replicas.
+This configuration enables you to reroute traffic by setting the corresponding routing control states to OFF or ON.

 A control panel groups together a set of related routing controls.